trito5/Valter/README.md

 # Valter
 A game in Kodsnacks jam "spelsylt".
 The theme was "val".
+Coding, music and graphics are all made by me.

-You can play it in the browser here: https://trito.itch.io/valter
+You can play it in the browser: https://trito.itch.io/valter

 ![Screenshot](valter.PNG)